Walkthrough of the String Trim Function

 public string Trim()

-This is the primary trim function which doesn't take any parameters and it is understood that till remove leading and trailing whitespace.
-See Example below.
+This is the primary trim function that doesn't take any parameters and it is understood that till remove leading and trailing whitespace are.
+See the Example below.

 string userInput = " SomeName LastName ";//User input with some white space at the beginning and end.